 Meet the Manatees

 As a second stage rehabilitation facility, the Museum provides a temporary home for manatees that will be released back into the wild after when they have returned to health.
-The Museum has cared for 36 rehabilitating manatees since 1998, with 3 of those currently in our care at this time.
+The Museum has cared for 36 rehabilitating manatees since 1998, with two of those currently in our care at this time.

 Manatees are cared for in the Parker Manatee Rehabilitation Aquarium, which includes both deep and shallow areas allowing the manatees to maintain natural feeding behaviors.